 What is Human Trafficking?

-The U.S. government defines human trafficking as:
+In fact the U.S. government defines human trafficking as:

 - Sex trafficking in which a commercial act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age.